 Our Red Sea dive liveaboard itineraries vary.
 Northern Red Sea trips include Ras Mohamed Nature Reserve, established as Egypt’s first national park in 1983, and the Straits of Tiran, the SS Thistlegorm and Abu Nuhas’ shipwrecks, plus hammerhead, silky, thresher and whale sharks.
 Southern trips highlight marine parks of Brothers Islands and Daedalus Reef.
 Oceanic whitetip sharks are seen at Elphinstone Reef, also one of our dive stops.

-The All Star Red Sea, a spacious liveaboard designed with divers in mind, is the newest vessels serving the Red Sea.
+All Star Scuba Scene, a spacious liveaboard designed with divers in mind, is the newest vessel exploring Egypt’s Red Sea.
 The modern decor features warm earth tones and inviting light colored furnishings throughout.
 It accommodates up to 28 guests over five decks.
 For the convenience of divers, the shaded dive deck features gear storage and a camera table.

 Highlights